-Further information about the environmental and social characteristics promoted by this sub-fund is available in the annex to this Sales Prospectus.
+Further information about the environmental and social characteristics promoted by this sub-fund as well as the considered principal adverse indicators on sustainability factors is available in the annex to this Sales Prospectus.

 In addition, an engagement activity can be initiated with the individual issuers regarding matters such as strategy, financial and non-financial performance, risk, capital structure, social and environmental impact as well as corporate governance including topics like disclosure, culture, and remuneration.
 The engagement activity can be exercised by, for example, proxy voting, company meetings or engagement letters.